 It’s possible, just possible, that Thursday’s White House meeting between President Barack Obama and congressional leaders from both parties will lead to a deficit-cutting deal.

 The president, after all, has promised cuts to entitlements like Medicare in exchange for Republican support on tax increases.
-With the outlines of genuine progress on the horizon, it seems like a good time to review a few principles about taxing and spending.
+With of genuine progress on the horizon, it seems like a good time to review a few principles about taxing and spending.

 Some people appear to believe that the government can run on zero revenue, just borrowing whatever is needed to pay the bills.
 They never put it that way, but that’s the implication of what they say.
 The folly is bipartisan.
 These people include conservative Republicans who have never seen a tax cut they didn’t like, and liberal Democrats who see any expression of alarm about the deficit as part of a plot to repeal the New Deal.